Carolean Death March: Aftermath

 Norwegians took a great deal of loot that winter.
 They found masses of swords and rifles; six smaller cannons were found abandoned on the mountain.
 The locals plundered the dead of boots, coats, valuables and weapons.
 Musket barrels could be used for hardware in fireplaces or for axles in grindstones.

-After the people were finished, then came the beasts of prey.
-Wolves, wolverines and foxes discovered an abundance of carcasses.
-A local legend told that for many years these mountain tracts were one of the best hunting areas for fur-bearing animals.

 In Brekka Bygdetun in Tydal, an open-air theatre performance of "Karolinerspelet" is held every other year in January, dramatizing the events of the Death March.

 In Røros, another Norwegian town visited by Swedish soldiers, an annual outdoor musical theater production called Elden is staged in late July/early August on the Røros slag heaps.
 The show is one of the largest outdoor theater productions in Norway, and includes the use of live horses.
 It is widely renowned in the local area, having sold over 10,000 tickets to its nine 2014 shows.